kolyshkin/docker-volume-ploop/INSTALL.md

-This document describes how to install the plugin from source.
+This document only describes how to install the plugin from source.
+For main documentation, see [README.md](README.md).

 == Dependencies ==